louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Colour Scheme

-The color scheme that I dediced upon were earthy brown, green, and cream.
+The color scheme chosen was an earthy brown, green, and cream.
 These are the type of colours that are seen in the equine industry.
-Originally the colours that were going to be used were quite bold and vibrant but it became apparent as I was building the site that a more muted, pastel version of the colours worked better.
+Originally the colours that were going to be used were quite bold and vibrant but it became apparent as the site was being built that a more muted, pastel version of the colours worked better.

 <br>